wallarm/product-documentation/docs/4.6/fast/en/dsl/using-extension.md

 --8<-- "../include/fast/console-include/dsl/fast-node-run-fail.md"

-> #### Info:: Extensions location requirements
+!!! info "Extensions location requirements"
-> The extensions from the nested directories will not be connected (for example, if the extension is placed into the `extensions/level-2/` directory).
+    The extensions from the nested directories will not be connected (for example, if the extension is placed into the `extensions/level-2/` directory).
 Depending on the chosen method of connection, the extensions should be placed either into the root of the directory that is mounted into the FAST node Docker container or into the root of the Git repository.

 ## Checking Operation of Extensions